 So, if you have lost out due to a mistake in a will and would like further information about:

-a) can a mistake in a will be corrected or rectified, and if not;
+a) can a mistake in a will be corrected or rectified? or

-b) can you can bring a negligence claim for compensation for your losses
+b) can you can bring a negligence claim for compensation if the mistake cannot be corrected?

 then call our free legal helpline on 0808 139 1606 or send an email to us at [email protected]